CAPS Staff Spring 2018

-David received his doctorate in clinical psychology from the Wright Institute in Berkeley California.
+David received his doctorate in clinical psychology from the Wright Institute in Berkeley, California.
 He completed his pre-doctoral internship in psychoanalytic psychology at the Access Institute in San Francisco where he treated the underserved in a community mental health setting.
-David has had a variety of other training experiences including practica at The Wright Institute Psychodynamic Clinic, Options Recovery Services and Mills College.
-David’s clinical interests include grief and loss, life transitions, trauma, relationships, non-binary gender orientation, family of origin issues, dreams and unconscious process.
+David has a variety of other training experiences including practica at The Wright Institute Psychodynamic Clinic, Options Recovery Services, and Mills College.
+David’s clinical interests include grief and loss, life transitions, trauma, relationships, non-binary gender orientation, family of origin issues, dreams, and unconscious process.
 With advanced training in psychoanalytic theory and practice David’s approach is primarily psychodynamic.
 His focus is helping students cultivate a fuller understanding of their mind and sense of self.

 Andrew Kerlow-Myers, Ph.D., Clinical Coordinator/Licensed Psychologist